 Week 7/8: 8th Grade Students will develop a presentation to be delivered to 3rd Grade Students.(ELA)

-***3rd graders fill out feedback forms
+**3rd graders will fill out feedback forms to help critique the work of the 8th graders.

 Some texts/tools that we used were: